- Feb 27th, 2019:

 Organically Green is certified and abides by the organic methods recommended by the North-East Organic Farming Association (NOFA).
 They use non-toxic compounds that ward off ticks and mosquitos naturally; and are also designed to leave your lush landscape unaffected, preserving its beauty and hardiness.

-Now, at the beginning of spring, is the perfect time to begin an organic tick and mosquito control program.
+Now, at the beginning of spring, is the perfect time to begin an organic insect control program.
 Adult deer ticks life lay their eggs in March and April.
 Managing the population from the beginning is imperative to pest containment.

 Aside from pest prevention, here are some other useful tips for homeowners: